-Supporting the individual artist will continue to be at the heart of our work.
+Supporting the individual artist will continue to be a vital part of our work.
 Over the past two years we've been developing a series of initiatives focused on the individual creative professional.
-The implementation of these and further initiatives will continue during 2017/18.
-We will give
+The implementation of these and further initiatives will continue during 2018/19.
+We will give particular attention to the pathways that help creative professionals to develop and grow their work, the networks and informational content which build creative capacity, and the advice and support that helps to build careers.